ysoftwareab/yplatform/doc/travis-ci.md

 has access to your repo in the `Repository access` section dropdown.

-Then go to https://travis-ci.com/profile/tobiipro and enable Travis CI integration for your repository.
+Then go to https://travis-ci.com/profile/tobiipro and find your repo in the list to open it's settings.

 ## Repository's Travis CI settings